Crazy Woman Creek

 Crazy Woman Creek is a creek in the United States, in Johnson County, Wyoming.

 There are several legends about the name.
 It was the site of a trading post and the site of battles in the American Indian Wars.
-It was also a locale of the Johnson County War.
+It was also a locale of the Johnson County War, in which cattle barons started ruthlessly persecuting alleged rustlers in the area through hired killers.